 What’s better than staying home on a Monday?
 Being able to work and get paid for it.
 Approximately 4.7 million people work remotely, which is a 103% increase from 2005.
-Telecommuting became popular, and roughly 80% of people would reject a job that didn’t offer flexible working, according to Flexjobs.
+Telecommuting became popular, and roughly 80% of people would reject a job that didn’t offer a flexible working schedule, according to Flexjobs.
 Not only is it beneficial for the employee, but as well as the employer.
 Companies can select workers from a much large pool of talent and increase office morale.
 For employees, they have flexible schedules, reduced transportation costs, and better work-life balance.
-Although most people prefer remote positions, businesses face challenges with minimal engagement and retention rates.
+Although most people prefer remote positions, businesses face challenges with minimal employee work engagement and retention rates.

 Some reasons employees may decide to terminate their position is because of a lack of guidance, connection, and direction.
-Workers might not receive the right information or onboarding training required, leaving them confused about their role or responsibilities.
+Workers might not receive the right information or onboarding training required, leaving them confused about their roles or responsibilities.
 Another contributing factor is the disconnect from the office and coworkers; they may feel isolated and stop engaging.
 When someone’s contributions go unnoticed, it’s unappreciated and devalues their work.
-If you’re facing this issue or will be implementing a telecommute position, there are a few ways to increase engagement.
+If you’re facing this issue or will be implementing a telecommute position, there are a few ways to increase remote employee work engagement.

 Open Communication and Engagement

 There are a few ways to help employees establish open communication and work engagement in the office; unified work systems, social events, and weekly team meetings.
 By using collaborative work applications and secure messaging systems, an individual will be able to converse with their coworkers and simultaneously work on projects.
 As for social events, it will present the opportunity to engage with the office and foster a personal connection.
 With team meetings, the director can go over weekly achievements and news to ensure a remote worker is updated and stays in the loop.
 Seeing how their contributions play a role will increase employee retention rates.